Plastic Sheet and Board Processing Rollers

 Surface Marking After Contact

+This may appear as gloss difference, light pressure lines, drag marks, repeated contact patterns, or visible handling marks on smoother products.
 Lowering pressure does not always solve it.
-In many cases, the issue comes from unsuitable cover behavior, poor contact logic, or a roller surface that does not match the actual temperature and load.
+In many cases, the real issue is mismatched cover behavior, poor contact logic, or a roller surface that does not fit the actual load and temperature.

 Unstable Haul-Off Behavior